dailydffr/linux-guides/ArchBuildGuide.md

 ...and in that vein...

-If you recieve the error "ERROR: One or more PGP signatures could not be verified!" when running `makepkg -si`, you need to import the key:
+If you recieve the error "ERROR: One or more PGP signatures could not be verified!" when running `makepkg -si`, you need to import the public key:
 ```bash
 gpg --recv-keys E4B5E45AA3B8C5C3  # replace the keyID with the unknown public key.
 ```